nickel-chrome/weaveclient-python/README.md

 ## Installation

-Clone the repository and install the following dependencies
+Clone the repository and install the following module dependencies

+**Note:** At the time of writing the Mozilla modules were not stable and hence to use weaveclient-python with the least grief it is recommended that a virtualenv is used so as to be able to install the latest dev versions of the mozilla modules.

+**Mozilla**
 * PyFxA
 * PyBrowserID
 * PyHawk

+**Other**
 * cryptography
 * M2Crypto
 * requests